 It is tempting to leave vines and debris until the following spring, but doing this just gives bugs and disease a breeding ground.

-Time spent cleaning away vines and dead plants in fall will reward you with less problems next year.
+Time spent cleaning away vines and dead plants in the fall will reward you with fewer problems next year.

 Garden refuse can be recycled in a compost pile, but don’t have it too close to the areas where you will be planting your vegetables.

 Don’t compost your dead plants in the fall.
-Those little pests have a tendency to overwinter and will cause trouble all over again the next growing season.
+Those little pests tend to overwinter and will cause trouble all over again the next growing season.

 How to kill squash bugs by practicing crop rotation